Toronto, Canada

 Accommodation Tips & Recommendations

-I live in Roncesvalles, a lovely neighborhood just east of High Park.
+You can look for Airbnbs in Roncesvalles, a lovely neighborhood just east of High Park.
 Other great areas to look for accommodation include The Junction, High Park, and Bloor West—all well-connected by public transit and beautiful to explore on foot.

 Here’s a link to Airbnbs in the area.